 AMIDEAST: Amman - Area & Arabic Language Studies

 Ahlan wa sahlan to the Hashemite Kingdom of Jordan!
-Fortify your Arabic language skills with the AMIDEAST Education Abroad program in Amman!
-Students may take a blended, Modern Standard Arabic plus Colloquial Arabic course (8 credits), or just Col... read more
+Fortify your Arabic language skills with the Amideast Education Abroad program in Amman!
+Students take a blended, Modern Standard Arabic plus Colloquial Arabic course (8 credits) and a handful of... read more